ungh3tto/calculate_discount/README.md

 If the discount is less than 20%, the program returns the original price without changes.
 It’s designed for easy interaction with the user and displays friendly messages.

-**Features**

-Prompts the user to enter:
+Example:

+=== Discount Calculator ===
-The original price of an item.
+Enter the original price ($): 100
-The discount percentage.
-Applies the discount only if it is 20% or higher.

-**Displays:**
+Enter the discount percentage: 25
+🎉 You got a 25% discount!

-Original price
+Original price: $100.00
-Discount percentage (if applicable)
-Final price after discount (if applicable)
+Final price after discount: $75.00
-Prints a message when no discount is applied.

-**How It Works**

-1) Function calculate_discount(price, discount_percent)
-     Checks if the discount percentage is greater than or equal to 20%.
+if discount is less than 20%
-     If yes, calculates the discounted price and returns it.
-     If no, returns the original price unchanged.

-2) User Input & Output
+=== Discount Calculator ===
-     Asks the user for the original price and discount percentage.
+Enter the original price ($): 80
-     Calls calculate_discount() to determine the final price.
-     Displays friendly output with either:
-        Discount details and the reduced price, or
-        A message saying no discount was applied.
+Enter the discount percentage: 10 ℹ️ Discount less than 20% — no discount applied.
+Price remains: $80.00